KayleeDavisGitHub/Krippendorffs_Alpha_R/README.md

 #### Krippendorffs Alpha R
 Calculating Krippendorff's Alpha in R, with example and some exploration.

-Please follow the in-code citation guidelines for both the package used and assocated scholarly work.
+Future versions will add more examples, more reliability coefficients, and a .pdf explaining how these calculations are done (and what they tell us).

-### Licensing
+### Licensing and Citation
 The content of this project itself is licensed under the [Creative Commons Attribution 3.0 license](https://creativecommons.org/licenses/by/3.0/us/deed.en_US).
-Please check licensing information for underlying LaTeX and R source coding.
+Please check licensing information for underlying scholarly work and R source coding.
 Be sure to cite package and coding content creators when applicable.